Fact check: Trump says work on his border wall starts Monday. It doesn't.

 Breaking News Emails

-“We’re going to be starting the work literally on Monday, on not only some new wall — not enough, but we’re working on that—but also fixing existing walls and existing fences,” Trump told reporters on Friday at a bill signing event.
+“We’re going to be starting the work literally on Monday, on not only some new wall — not enough, but we’re working on that — but also fixing existing walls and existing fences,” Trump told reporters on Friday at an event to announce the bill signing.

 Breaking News Emails